rdlauer/articles/blues/pibird/pibird-post.md

 ![text message result](text-msg.png)

-However, it was fantastic to see data coming through from the Notecard to Notehub and getting a text message that allowed me to sprint to the feeder and (usually) see that same bird.
+However, it was fantastic to see data coming through from the Notecard to Notehub and getting a text message that allowed me to sprint to the feeder and (sometimes) see that same bird.

 ## What's Next?